angular/angular/aio/content/guide/example-apps-list.md

 ### Testing

-For the sample app that the testing guides describe, see the <live-example noDownload name="testing">sample app</live-example>.
+For the sample application that the testing guides describe, see the <live-example noDownload name="testing">sample app</live-example>.

 For the tests featured in the testing guides, see <live-example name="testing" stackblitz="specs" noDownload>tests</live-example>.